Kanzan Cherry Blossom Tree

 - You can learn to Plant a Cherry Blossom Tree by following our tutorial.

-Kanzan Cherry tree are low maintenance but there are some important points to remember:
+Kanzan Cherry trees are low maintenance but there are some important points to remember:

 - If planted in dry weather, trees should be watered regularly to ensure growth.